3 Cheese Bacon Campfire Potatoes

 My husband and I have recently renewed our love of camping!
 It’s the empty nest stage of our marriage and it’s awesome in so many ways.
+This post contains links to products to make camping more enjoyable.
+If you buy items through those links we may earn a profit from the sale.
+Those profits help support the yearly camping budget.

 We spent the past weekend at a PA State Park.
 Camping is so peaceful and relaxing.
 We promised each other that we would make it a point to camp more often.
 Once you reach that empty nest stage of your marriage, renewing your love of the things you enjoy as a couple is invigorating.